 INTRODUCTION

-Hepatocellular carcinoma (HCC) is the major form of primary liver cancer characterized by high malignancy, easy recurrence and metastasis, and geographical diversity with incidence and mortality increase in the world [1, 2].
+Hepatocellular carcinoma (HCC) is the main form of primary liver cancer characterized by high malignancy, easy recurrence and metastasis, and geographical diversity, and both its incidence and mortality are increasing in the world [1, 2].
 Despite improved treatment modalities, the prognosis of HCC patients is still rather poor because of frequent metastasis and recurrence [3, 4].
-The major risk factors, except for infection with hepatitis B virus or hepatitis C virus, are nonalcoholic fatty liver disease (NAFLD) and metabolic-related disorders [5-7].
-The incidence of NAFLD has significantly increased, and the proportion of HCC due to malignant transformation of NAFLD has shown an increasing trend.
-Lipid accumulation is strictly linked to chronic hepatocyte damage, resulting in the generation of an inflammation microenvironment, creating a pro-oncogenic milieu, and thus promoting malignant transformation of hepatocytes with no mitochondrial carnitine palmitoyl transferase-II (CPT-II) activity [8].
-Recently, accumulating evidence supports that HCC contains a small subpopulation of cancer stem-like cells (CSC) [9] with potential biomarkers (CD44, CD133, and ALDH1) that might be important factors in HCC occurrence [10], of which CD44 could be a key player in non-alcoholic steatohepatitis [11].
+Major risk factors, except for infection with hepatitis B virus or hepatitis C virus, are nonalcoholic fatty liver disease (NAFLD) and metabolic-related disorders [5-7].
+The incidence of NAFLD has significantly increased, and the proportion of HCC due to malignant transformation of NAFLD shows an increasing trend.
+Lipid accumulation is strictly linked to chronic hepatocyte damage, resulting in the generation of an inflammation microenvironment and creation of a pro-oncogenic milieu, thus promoting malignant transformation of hepatocytes with no mitochondrial carnitine palmitoyl transferase-II activity [8].
+Recently, accumulating evidence supports that HCC contains a small subpopulation of cancer stem-like cells (CSC) [9] with potential biomarkers (CD44, CD133, and aldehyde dehydrogenase 1) that might be important factors in HCC occurrence [10], of which CD44 could be a key player in non-alcoholic steatohepatitis [11].

 Transmembrane glycoprotein CD44 is closely associated with aggressive behavior and poor prognosis in a variety of human malignancies [12, 13].
-It can bind to hyaluronic acid (the most important ligand), collagen, fibrin, and laminin, mediate specific adhesion between cells and cells as well as between cells and the extracellular matrix, and be involved in many biological processes such as transmitting intracellular signals and regulating the growth, invasion, and metastasis of HCC [14, 15].
+It can bind to hyaluronic acid (the most important ligand), collagen, fibrin, and laminin, mediate specific adhesion between cells as well as between cells and the extracellular matrix, and be involved in many biological processes such as transmitting intracellular signals and regulating the growth, invasion, and metastasis of HCC [14, 15].
 CD44 is one of the most frequently reported CSC markers in NAFLD, and CD44 positive cells have CSC properties, such as self-renewal and tumorigenicity.
 Recently, high CD44 expression has been closely linked to NAFLD progression to HCC [16].
 However, the relationship between CD44 expression and hepatocarcinogenesis is still controversial, with unclear particular mechanisms.
 The objective of this study was to highlight correlations between the alterations of CD44 expression and malignant transformation of lipid-accumulating hepatocytes.

 MATERIALS AND METHODS